Medically reviewed by Katelyn Hagerty, FNP

 You may notice that you need to pee more frequently if you consume lots of coffee, tea, energy drinks or other beverages that contain caffeine.

-Other medical conditions and habits may also affect your need to urinate, including your use of alcohol and/or recreational drugs, anxiety disorders, poorly controlled diabetes, spine problems, stroke, tumors or growths in your pelvis and bladder conditions such as interstitial cystitis.
+Other medical conditions and habits may also affect your need to urinate, including your use of alcohol and/or recreational drugs, anxiety disorders, poorly controlled diabetes, spine problems, stroke, tumors or growths in your pelvis and bladder conditions such as interstitial cystitis, according to an article published in the journal, Urology Annals.

 Certain medications, including diuretics (commonly referred to as water pills), may also increase your need to urinate.
 Some artificial sweeteners used in low-calorie foods and beverages may also play a role in frequent urination.